-Family & Medical Leave (FMLA) Summary of 5 C.F.R. § 630 Subpart L 12-week Entitlement it is not practicable under the circumstances to provide the requested medical certification within 15 calendar days, despite the employee's diligent, good faith efforts, the employee must submit the medical certification within a reasonable period of time under the circumstances involved, but no later than 30 calendar days after the date the Employer requested the medical certification.
-(5) If leave is foreseeable based on an expected birth or placement for adoption or foster care, the employee shall provide notice of his or her intention to take leave not less than 30 calendar days before the date the leave is to begin.
-If the date of birth or placement requires leave to begin with 30 calendar days, the employee shall provide such notice as is practicable.
-(6) In the case of intermittent leave for planned medical treatment, the medical certification must include the dates (actual or estimates) on which such treatment is expected to be given, the duration of such treatment, and the period of recovery, if any, or specify that the serious health condition is a chronic or continuing condition with an unknown duration and whether the employee is presently incapacitated and the likely duration and frequency of episodes of incapacity.
-Leave taken to care for a child following birth or following the placement of a child through adoption or foster care may not be taken intermittently unless the employee and the Employer agree.
+Family & Medical Leave (FMLA) Summary of 5 CFR 630 Subpart L 12-week Entitlement (6) In the case of intermittent leave for planned medical treatment, the medical certification must include the dates (actual or estimates) on which such treatment is expected to be given, the duration of such treatment, and the period of recovery, if any, or specify that the serious health condition is a chronic or continuing condition with an unknown duration and whether the employee is presently incapacitated and the likely duration and frequency of episodes of incapacity.
+Leave taken to care for a child following birth or following the placement of a child through adoption or foster care may not be taken intermittently unless the employee and the Employer agree and shall be approved to the extent permitted by FMLA law and related programs.
 (7) When the employee requests basic FMLA leave, the Employer will provide the employee with either Form WH-380-E (Certification of Health Care Provider for Employee's Serious Health Condition) or Form WH-380-F (Certification of Health Care Provider for Family member's Serious Health Condition); and Form 9611 (Application for Leave Under the Family and Medical Leave Act).
 While the employee is not required to use these Forms, the employee is still responsible for submitting the required, complete medical certification.
-If the employee elects to submit his or her medical certificate directly to FOH, the employee must attach to the certificate Form 14256 (Federal Occupational Health Case Transmittal) for processing purposes.
-The Employer will also provide the employee with IRS Document 12987 (Privacy Act Notice to Patients), and IRS Document 12986 (Nondisclosure of GINA Protected Information).
+If the employee will also provide the employee with IRS Document 12987 (Privacy Act Notice to Patients), and IRS Document 12986 (Nondisclosure of GINA Protected Information).
 (8) If, after the leave commences, the employee fails to provide the requested medical certification, the Employer will either retroactively charge the employee as absent without leave (AWOL) or allow the employee to request that the provisional leave be charged as leave without pay (LWOP) or charged as annual and/or sick leave.
-Features and May not be denied if request meets the criteria of the Program; Limitations Applies to male and female employees; Is in addition to other types of leave; When medically necessary, may be taken intermittently or under a work schedule reduced by the number of hours of FMLA leave; An employee who has been approved for FMLA may elect to substitute the following paid leave for any or all of the period of unpaid leave: Accrued or accumulated annual and/or sick leave consistent with laws and Government-wide regulations governing the granting and use of annual or sick leave.
-2. Advanced annual and/or advanced sick leave granted under Articles 32 and 34.
+Features and Limitations May not be denied if request meets the criteria of the Program; Applies to male and female employees; Is in addition to other types of leave; When medically necessary, may be taken intermittently or under a work schedule reduced by the number of hours of FMLA leave; An employee who has been approved for FMLA may elect to substitute the following paid leave for any or all of the period of unpaid leave: Accrued or accumulated annual and/or sick leave consistent with laws and Government-wide regulations governing the granting and use of annual or sick leave.
+Advanced annual and/or advanced sick leave granted under Articles 32 and 34.
 Leave made available under the Leave Transfer and Leave Bank programs consistent with Article 31.
-An employee normally may not retroactively substitute paid leave for unpaid FMLA family leave already taken;
+Paid parental leave consistent with laws and Government-wide regulations governing the granting and use of paid parental leave.
+An employee may not retroactively substitute paid leave for unpaid FMLA family leave already taken, except for paid parental leave when incapacitated; Upon return from leave, employees are entitled to the same or equivalent position and benefits, pay, status, and other conditions of employment; If on LWOP, an employee is entitled to maintain health benefits as long as the employee has made arrangements to pay the employees' share of costs on a current basis or upon return to pay and duty status;